constellationz/mashend-ball/README.md

     rojo serve
     ```

-7. Activate Rojo in studio and begin working!
+7. Activate Rojo in studio and begin coding!

 ## Configure to your needs

 ### Add source from external library to the Rojo tree:

-To include a Rojo tree from another GitHub repository or folder, add that directory to `default.project.json` with `$path` pointing to the correct destination.
-In this example, Roact is included from a folder outside of the project directory.
+To include a Rojo tree from another folder, add the directory to `default.project.json` with `$path` set to the correct destination.
+In this example, Roact is included.

 `default.project.json:`